Dronakurl/storytime/README.md

 pip install -r requirements.txt
 ```

-## Start the storytime terminal app
+## Start the Storytime terminal app
 Run Storytime with (or without the `poetry run` part, if you installed with `pip`):
 ```
 poetry run textual run app.py